mongodb/docs/source/includes/queryable-encryption/fact-csfle-compatibility-drivers.rst

 ``medicalRecords.additionalItems``, automatic field level encryption fails and returns an errors.

-The official MongoDB 4.2+ compatible drivers, :binary:`~bin.mongosh`, and the 4.2 or later legacy ``mongo`` shell require specifying the automatic encryption rules as part of creating the database connection
+The official MongoDB drivers, :binary:`~bin.mongosh`, and the legacy ``mongo`` shell require specifying the automatic encryption rules as part of creating the database connection object:
-object:

 - For ``mongosh``, use the :method:`Mongo()`
   constructor to create a database connection.
 Specify the automatic